Nursery (3-5 year olds)

 Entry is normally at 11+ and 13+ (when an additional form of entry is admitted) and to the Sixth Form, but a small number of places may be available for entry to other years if there are vacancies.

-11+, 12+, 13+, 14+ entrance examinations are held on a Saturday morning in the first half of the Spring Term prior to entry in September.
-Papers are set in English, Mathematics and Non-Verbal Reasoning.
+11+, 12+, 13+, 14+ entrance examinations are held on a Saturday morning in the first half of the spring term prior to entry in September.
+Papers are set in English, Mathematics, Non-Verbal Reasoning and Science, for some Year Groups.
 For candidates applying for 13+ entry from independent preparatory schools, entry can also be by Common Entrance examinations, held in the Summer Term prior to entry in September.

-In general, applicants will be interviewed and entry will also be based on successful performance in GCSE (or equivalent examinations).
+All applicants are interviewed and entry is also based on successful performance in GCSE (or equivalent) examinations.

-Applicants should obtain at least six GCSE passes at B grade or better including English and Mathematics.
-For any subject to be studied in the Sixth Form, applicants should have at least GCSE grade B in that subject (or, for subjects not taken at GCSE, at least grade B in related GCSE subjects).
-Further to this, GCSE grade A or A* is normally required in order to study the following subjects in the Sixth Form: Mathematics, Sciences, Languages and English Literature.
+Applicants should obtain at least 6 good passes at GCSE including English and Mathematics.
+For any subject to be studied in the Sixth Form, applicants should have at least GCSE grade 6 in that subject or a related subject.
+GCSE grade 7 or higher is normally required to study the following subjects in the Sixth Form: Mathematics, Sciences, Languages and English Literature.
+For any GCSE that adopts the new grading system later than 2016, we will accept a grade B as a grade 5 or 6 and a grade A as a grade 7.

 Non-Native Speakers of English from Overseas

-It is strongly recommended that overseas applicants should provide an IELTS or ESOL examination certificate to confirm their ability in English language.
+It is strongly recommended that overseas applicants should provide an IELTS or Cambridge Assessment English examination certificate to confirm their ability in English language.
 In addition, students may be tested in subjects such as Mathematics and Science.
-Please contact the Registrar, for further details (firstname.lastname@example.org).
+Please contact the Registrar, for further details (email@example.com).